peterdesmet/petridish/pages/docs/configuration.md

 ## Testing your site locally

-All the above settings can be directly made in your GitHub repository in your browser, but especially during setup it is more convenient to make those changes locally, render your website locally and then push your changes to GitHub.
+All the above settings can be directly made in your GitHub repository in your browser, but especially during setup it is more convenient to make those changes locally, render your site locally and then push your changes to GitHub.

 1. [Clone your repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your computer.
 2. Place a [`Gemfile`](https://github.com/peterdesmet/petridish/blob/main/Gemfile) in your repository root, with the content: